Return to Home Mortality > Table > Data Table

 Trend for the following could not be reliably determined due to small number of deaths per year:

-Blackford County, Boone County, Decatur County, Gibson County, Harrison County, Jefferson County, Jennings County, Marshall County, Miami County, Putnam County
+Boone County, Clinton County, Dearborn County, Decatur County, Fayette County, Gibson County, Harrison County, Kosciusko County, Marshall County, Miami County, Putnam County, Shelby County, Steuben County, Whitley County

 Interpret Rankings provides insight into interpreting cancer statistics.
 When the population size for a denominator is small, the rates may be unstable.
 A rate is unstable when a small change in the numerator (e.g., only one or two additional cases) has a dramatic effect on the calculated rate.